 Learning the language

 So far so good, but don’t forget your health — moving is stressful.
-Learn about the Russian health system, choose a health insurer and find a doctor by clicking on our Healthcare section.
-Read on giving birth in Moscow as a foreigner, and learn a little bit of Russian health phrases to be on the safe side.
+Learn about the Russian healthcare system, choose a health insurer, and find a doctor by clicking on our Healthcare section.
+Read on giving birth in Russia as a foreigner, and learn a little bit of Russian health phrases to be on the safe side.

 Enjoying the expat life in Moscow